 Fibroid expulsion is the process in which fibroids pass from the uterus, through the vagina, and out of the body.
+Fibroid sloughing is also a term used when trying to understand expulsion.
 It can be complete, meaning that the entire fibroid passes through, or partial, when only pieces of a fibroid are expelled.

 A small percentage of women experience uterine fibroid expulsion after undergoing Uterine Fibroid Embolization (UFE).
 Very rarely, natural fibroid expulsion (not following UFE treatment) can also occur.

 Are Fibroids Expelled After UFE?

 If you are considering UFE treatment, you may be concerned about fibroid expulsion.
 Fibroid expulsion is considered a rare complication of Uterine Fibroid Embolization.
 It only occurs in 1-10% of cases.